Bank

 A bank is a financial institution that accepts deposits from the public and creates a demand deposit while simultaneously making loans.
 Lending activities can be directly performed by the bank or indirectly through capital markets.

-Because banks play an important role in financial stability and the economy of a country, most jurisdictions exercise a high degree of regulation over banks.
+As banks play an important role in financial stability and the economy of a country, most jurisdictions exercise a high degree of regulation over banks.
 Most countries have institutionalized a system known as fractional-reserve banking, under which banks hold liquid assets equal to only a portion of their current liabilities.
 In addition to other regulations intended to ensure liquidity, banks are generally subject to minimum capital requirements based on an international set of capital standards, the Basel Accords.

-Banking in its modern sense evolved in the fourteenth century in the prosperous cities of Renaissance Italy but in many ways functioned as a continuation of ideas and concepts of credit and lending that had their roots in the ancient world.
-In the history of banking, a number of banking dynasties – notably, the Medicis, the Fuggers, the Welsers, the Berenbergs, and the Rothschilds – have played a central role over many centuries.
+Banking in its modern sense evolved in the fourteenth century in the prosperous cities of Renaissance Italy but, in many ways, functioned as a continuation of ideas and concepts of credit and lending that had their roots in the ancient world.
+In the history of banking, a number of banking dynasties – notably, the Medicis, the Pazzi, the Fuggers, the Welsers, the Berenbergs, and the Rothschilds – have played a central role over many centuries.
 The oldest existing retail bank is Banca Monte dei Paschi di Siena (founded in 1472), while the oldest existing merchant bank is Berenberg Bank (founded in 1590).

 History

-Ancient

-The concept of banking may have begun in the times of ancient Assyria and Babylonia with merchants offering loans of grain (a common currency) as collateral within a barter system.
-Lenders in ancient Greece and during the Roman Empire added two important innovations: they accepted deposits and changed money.
-Archaeology from this period in Iran, ancient China and India also shows evidence of money lending.
+Banking as an archaic activity (or quasi-banking) is thought to have begun as early as the end of the 4th millennium BCE, to the 3rd millennia BCE.

 Medieval

-The present era of banking can be traced to medieval and early Renaissance Italy, to the rich cities in the centre and north like Florence, Lucca, Siena, Venice and Genoa.
-The Bardi and Peruzzi families dominated banking in 14th-century Florence, establishing branches in many other parts of Europe.
+In Europe, the first recorded instances of private banks were run by the Knights Templar.
+The Knights provided safe passage for pilgrims traveling to Jerusalem.
+To avoid being targeted by robbers because of the large sum of money required for the pilgrimage, pilgrims would exchange money in Templar strongholds for a receipt.
+They could then withdraw the money along the route at other Templar strongholds to purchase necessities.
+The organization would provide these services from the 12th century until their disbandment in the early 14th century.
+The present era of banking can be traced to wealthy medieval Renaissance Italian city-states, whose elite families such as the Bardi and Peruzzi dominated banking in 14th-century Florence before establishing branches in many other parts of Europe.
 Giovanni di Bicci de' Medici set up one of the most famous Italian banks, the Medici Bank, in 1397.
-The Republic of Genoa founded the earliest-known state deposit bank, Banco di San Giorgio (Bank of St. George), in 1407 at Genoa, Italy.
+The Consell de Cent founded the earliest-known state deposit bank, the Taula de canvi de Barcelona (Table of Change), in 1401 at Barcelona.
+This was followed by The Bank of Saint George, created in 1407 at Genoa, Italy.